 Do you know someone who is chronically stressed?

-Share this article with them to help them understand how excessive stress can, in fact, cause a stroke.
+Share this article with them to help spread awareness.